Saturday, July 24, 2010

 Search And Rescue Underway For Missing Ball Of Yarn

 Mt.
 Baker, WA

 A Search and Rescue team of over 192 cats from all over the Mount Baker area has been assembled in a wooded area of the state park this afternoon after two brothers reported a ball of yarn missing.

 The yarn in question, soft, and yellow, was a little larger than a tennis ball in size and said to have been tightly wound together.

-One of the brothers, Fizzer, an 11-month-old, neutered, Domestic Short Hair said that while playing, he batted (the yarn) with his paw and in a fit of rage the yarn stormed off a picnic table and ran off into the woods.
+One of the brothers, Fizzer, an 11-month-old, neutered, Domestic Short Hair said that while playing, he batted (the yarn) with his paw and in a fit of rage the yarn stormed off and rolled under a picnic table, later, it ran off into the woods.